CD3/libGBP/README.md

 waist radius must be set correctly to give a desired beam divergence.
 The reason for this is to keep the physics implementation as small and simple as possible.

 Support for flexible configuration is achieved through builder classes.
-So, for exmaple, the builder glass for beams allows the user to specify the wavelength and divergence of a beam and have the beam waist radius automatically calculated.
-These builder classes can implement whatever configuration interface is convienent (direct method calls, boost property trees, configuration files, etc). and isolate the physics implementation classes from bloat and complexity.
+So, for example, the builder class for beams allows the user to specify the wavelength and divergence of a beam and have the beam waist radius automatically calculated.
+These builder classes can implement whatever configuration interface is convenient (direct method calls, boost property trees, configuration files, etc). and isolate the physics implementation classes from bloat and complexity.

 The calculator classes are used to perform the basic calculations and combine the physics and builder classes.